pypa/packaging.python.org/source/guides/installing-using-pip-and-virtualenv.rst

     requests==2.18.4
     google-auth==1.1.0

-And tell pip too install all of the packages in this file using the ``-r`` flag:
+And tell pip to install all of the packages in this file using the ``-r`` flag:

 .. code-block:: bash